dhimmel/hackjohn/README.md

 ## Usage

 Modify [`hackjohn.py`](hackjohn.py) with the parameters of your permit search.
-Set your tokens for Middleman, IFTTT, and/or Twilio to receive notifications (see the Notifications section below for more details).
-Then simply run the hackjohn Python script in the `hackjohn` appropriate environment (described below) with:
+Add your 2Captcha API key (see the Captcha solving service section) and then set your tokens for Telegram, IFTTT, and/or Twilio to receive notifications (see the Notifications section).
+Then simply run the hackjohn Python script in the `hackjohn` appropriate environment (see Environment section) with:

 ```shell
 python hackjohn.py